• SHP students enjoy the outdoor areas at Sacred Heart Schools Atherton

 • Course Dates - See specific course information

-• Please Note: No classes will meet on the Juneteenth Holiday (Thursday, June 19) or Independence Day (Friday, July 4).
+• Please Note: No classes will meet on the Juneteenth Holiday (Thursday, June 19) nor on Friday, July 3.

 • Class meetings may vary by teacher; please see course-specific information.